 - A Technical Interpretation of Mormon Physics and Physiology

-previous version of this paper was published in Sunstone magazine), "Theological Implications of the New God Argument" (a related web site is available), and "A Technical Interpretation of Mormon Physics and Physiology" (see the links above for a preview).
-Here's a description of the book from the Kofford Books web site:
+The new book, “Parallels and Convergences: Mormon Thought and Engineering Vision”, contains many of the papers presented at the conference, revised and edited over the last two years.
+I co-authored three of the papers: “Transfiguration: Parallels and Complements between Mormonism and Transhumanism” (a previous version of this paper was published in Sunstone magazine), “Theological Implications of the New God Argument” (a related web site is available), and “A Technical Interpretation of Mormon Physics and Physiology” (see the links above for a preview).
+Here’s a description of the book from the Kofford Books web site:

 The earth will eventually be renewed and receive its paradisiacal glory.
 But how will our current world ever become the heaven of our dreams?
 The Lord is already on it; and, as the essays in this book provocatively propose, He’s following good engineering principles.

 Joseph Fielding Smith said, regarding inventions in these latter days, “The inspiration of the Lord has gone out and takes hold of the minds of men, though they know it not, and they are directed by the Lord.
 In this manner he brings them into his service.”

 If there is “no such thing as immaterial matter,” and “all spirit is matter,” then what are the implications for such standard theological principles as creation, human progression, free will, transfiguration, resurrection, and immortality?
 In eleven stimulating essays, Mormon engineers probe gospel possibilities and future vistas dealing with human nature, divine progression, and the earth’s future.